HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/deployment.md

 # Setup (Docker)

+## Hardware requirements

+Hubgrep.io currently runs on a vServer with two cores and 8GB Ram, and uses about 60GB disk space - but since it needs to update the search index, it needs at least twice as much disc space.
+These are pretty much the minimum specs if you want to host a copy of a search index of all of gitubs public repositories (about 180 million in august 2021.)

+To run a search index only containing everything else, a raspberry should be fine.

 ## Creating your configuration

 Create a config by copying `.env.dist` to `.env` and add the missing values.